Little Witch Academia: Television series

 An anime television series of Little Witch Academia was announced on June 24, 2016, following the final episode of Space Patrol Luluco.
 The series aired in Japan between January 9, 2017, and June 26, 2017.
 For the first cour, the opening theme is "Shiny Ray" by Yurika, while the ending theme is "Hoshi o Tadoreba" (星を辿れば, If You Follow the Stars) by Yuiko Ōhara.
 For the second cour, the opening theme is "Mind Conductor" by YURiKA, while the ending theme is "Tōmei na Tsubasa" (透明な翼, Invisible Wings) by Ōhara.
 The series ran for 25 episodes released across nine Blu-ray/DVD volumes.
 Netflix began streaming the first 13 episodes with an English dub as of June 30, 2017.
 The remaining 12 episodes began streaming as of August 15; but they were labeled as the show's second season.

 During interviews, Yoshinari said he wishes to create a second season that explores the history of characters like Diana Cavendish and Amanda O'Neill.
 The director also wants to create an anime spin-off series focused on the witch Shiny Chariot.
 He even suggested that the Night Fall (or Naito Foru) books in the anime might work as a standalone anime series.
 During an interview, Yoh Yoshinari stated that he and Trigger had been planning a second season for a year, with them ultimately falling through, leading to Yoshinari directing BNA: Brand New Animal.

 Video game

 A video game developed by A+ Games and published by Bandai Namco Entertainment, titled Little Witch Academia: Chamber of Time (リトルウィッチアカデミア 時の魔法と七不思議, Ritoru Witchi Akademia: Toki no Mahō to Nana Fushigi), was released on PlayStation 4 on November 30, 2017, in Japan, followed by a PS4 and Steam release in North America in early 2018.
 A bonus game, Madō Senshi Gran Sharion (魔導戦士グランシャリオン, Magical Warrior Gran Sharion), is available in Japan as a pre-order bonus.

-Another video game, this time in form of a VR game titled Little Witch Academia: VR Broom Racing by UNIVRS and funded by Kickstarter, was announced in June 20, 2019.
+Another video game, this time in form of a VR game titled Little Witch Academia: VR Broom Racing by UNIVRS and funded by Kickstarter, was announced on June 20, 2019.
 The game was originally planned to be released in June 2020, but ultimately postponed to October 13, 2020, in the light of COVID-19 pandemic.